Towards Understanding the Universality of Transformers for Next-Token Prediction: Acknowledgments

 \section{Acknowledgments}

 The work of M. Sander and G. Peyré was supported by the French government under the management of Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
-MS thanks Francisco Andrade and Pierre Marion for fruitful discussions.
+The work of G. Peyré is supported by the European Research Council (ERC project WOLF).
+M. Sander thanks Francisco Andrade and Pierre Marion for fruitful discussions.